16 Must-Visit Heritage Places In Kerala for an Unforgettable Trip

 Thrikkakkudi Rock-Cut Temple

-The Thrikkakkudi Rock-Cut Temple is one of the Top Historical Places & Monuments in Kerala.
-It a must-visit for the Lord Shiva worshippers.
-The three feet long Shivalinga is protected in a small cave with four walls and attracts worshippers from all around.
+The Thrikkakkudi Rock-Cut Temple is one of the top historical places and monuments in Kerala.
+It is a must-visit for Lord Shiva worshippers.
+The three-foot-long Shivalinga is protected in a small cave with four walls and attracts worshippers from all around.
 The remarkable architecture and age-old designs make it a preserved monument by the Archaeological Department.

 Location: Pathanamthitta, Thiruvalla, Kerala